QLD Construction Site Accident Lawyers

 • Terminal illness due to silicosis and asbestos exposure

-The Civil Proceedings Act 2011 and Workers Compensation and Rehabilitation Act 2003 determine who can seek legal damages for wrongful death, which is usually financial dependents and family members.
+The Civil Proceedings Act 2011 and the Workers Compensation and Rehabilitation Act 2003 determine who can seek legal damages for wrongful death.

 A group pic of experienced construction injury lawyers

-Building and construction sites can be a danger to your physical and mental health due to heavy machinery, powerful tools, hazardous materials, and multiple moving heavy objects.
+Building sites can cause life-changing injuries due to heavy machinery, powerful tools, hazardous materials, and multiple moving heavy objects.

 If you have been injured at work, our construction injury lawyers provide qualified legal advice on a 100% no-win, no-fee basis.
 It’s free to know if you are eligible to make a construction accident claim.
 Call 1800 700 125